enkidevs/curriculum/Comp. Sci./Data Structures and Algorithms/sieve-of-eratosthenes.md

 ---
 ## Practice

-What is the algorithm's size complexity when it is used with an array?
+What is the algorithm's memory complexity when it is used with an array?

 ???